-- 1. failure on the assignment; - 2. requirement to make appropriate corrections and resubmit the assignment for grading; - 3. verbal or written reprimand; - 4. assignment to attend a seminar on academic integrity and to write a paper on knowledge gained to be submitted for credit or no credit, at the professor's discretion.
+- 3. verbal or written reprimand; - 4. assignment to attend a seminar on academic integrity and to write a paper on knowledge gained to be submitted for credit or no credit, at the professor's discretion.

 Level Two violations of academic integrity and sample recommended sanctions